-For example, the Drive goes onto the I-280 Freeway – which walkers can’t do.
+For example, the Drive goes onto the I-280 Freeway—which walkers can’t do.
 Not to worry.
-On the few car-only spots of the Drive, the official “walk” reroutes the trail to safer (often prettier) walking paths.
-And we happily share the new walking route with everyone, for free. [click here] or see below.
+On the few car-only spots of the Drive, the official “walk” we’ve created in the guidebook reroutes the trail to safer (often prettier) walking paths where possible.
+And we happily share the new walking route with everyone, for free. (see link below)

 The route officially begins and ends at City Hall, but you can pick it up anywhere you like, walk it in any order, walk as many or few miles as you wish.

 The point is to get out there and hike a new neighborhood, get some exercise, walk and talk and connect with your walking mate—and rediscover and enjoy one of the most beautiful cities in the world.

 Of course, if you want a turn-by-turn guide with info on:

 - points of interest

 - hill steepness rating

 - great spots to begin and end the 17 neighborhood walks